An Jung-geun: Assassination of Itō Hirobumi

 In October 1909, An passed the Imperial Japanese guards at the Harbin Railway Station.
 Itō Hirobumi had come back from negotiating with the Russian representative on the train.
 An shot him three times with an FN M1900 pistol on the railway platform.
-He also shot Kawagami Toshihiko (川上俊彦), the Japanese Consul General, Morita Jirō (森泰二郞), a Secretary of Imperial Household Agency, and Tanaka Seitarō (田中淸太郞), an executive of South Manchuria Railway, who were seriously injured.
+He also shot Kawagami Toshihiko (川上俊彦), the Japanese Consul General, Morita Jirō (森泰二郞), a Secretary of the Imperial Household Agency, and Tanaka Seitarō (田中淸太郞), an executive of the South Manchuria Railway, who were seriously injured.
 After the shooting, An yelled out for Korean independence in Russian, stating "Корея! Ура!"
 (Korea!
 Hurrah!), and waving the Korean flag.

 Afterwards, An was arrested by Russian guards who held him for two days before turning him over to Japanese colonial authorities.
 When he heard the news that Itō had died, he made the sign of the cross in gratitude.
 An was quoted as saying, "I have ventured to commit a serious crime, offering my life for my country.
 This is the behavior of a noble-minded patriot."
 Wilhelm gave last rites to An, ignoring the bishop of Korea's order not to.
 An insisted that the captors call him by his baptismal name, Thomas.

 In court, An claimed to be a lieutenant general of the Korean resistance army and demanded to be treated as a prisoner of war and not a suspected criminal.
 He insisted he did nothing wrong, reciting a list of 15 execution-worthy offenses he believed Itō had committed.
-An mistakenly believed Itō had ordered the assassination of Empress Myeongseong, an order which is attributed to Miura Gorō, although Miura Gorō did send a report to Itō after the execution.
+An believed Itō had ordered the assassination of Empress Myeongseong, an order which is attributed to Miura Gorō, although Miura Gorō did send a report to Itō after the execution.